 Bus : Fares are typically a lot cheaper than the use of train.
 Often buses stop in different cities so that may make your travel a little longer.

-The easiest way to get to campus is by taxi although the fare will be very expensive.
+The easiest way to get to campus is by taxi.
 This will cost approximately US $60 plus a 15 percent tip (US $7 to $8).
 After you have picked up your luggage at the baggage claim area (or have retrieved it from the train or bus you arrived on), call for a taxi at (585) 235-7777 (If you have trouble, please visit an information desk for help).
 Tell the taxi driver that you are a student and you need to go to the State University of New York - Brockport campus.
+From the Rochester Airport, students receive a $50 flat rate fare to campus when using Genesee Taxi.
+Show your acceptance letter or other document that identifies you as a Brockport student and show it to the driver.
+The taxi stand for Genesee Taxi is located outside of the airport using the Ground Transportation exits.

 Once the taxi has picked you up, tell the driver again that you are going to the State University of New York - Brockport campus and indicate which residence hall or off-campus apartment you are scheduled to live in.
 It is also advised to have a printed map of campus to assist your taxi driver to find your resident hall.